PauloRodriguesJr/maple-seed-drone/README.md

 - Integrate with IMU sensors (gyro / mag / accel), as well as a sonar for altitude ranging;
 - Add a controllable flap to the wings;
 - Design a controller for drone stabilization and maneuverability;

+## License

+This project is released under the MIT License.
+Please review the [License file](LICENSE) for more details.